mesuhailpm/rosca/README.md

 dependency mismatch
     configured vercel dependecy installing command in vercel to 'npm install --force' (or 'npm install --legacy-peer-deps) on hosting on netlify shoudl be passing environment variable NPM_CONFIG_FORCE set to true

+icons tick and cross https://icons-for-free.com/